mvmdv/touchegg-conf-file/README.md

 https://github.com/JoseExposito/touchegg

-this is only a configration file thanks to @JoseExposito for the tools. some gestures on the file may only works on kde enviroment
+this is only a configration file thanks to @JoseExposito for the tools. most gestures on the file may only works on kde enviroment

 Swipe
 - 3 fingers: